jthlim/javelin-steno/script.md

   - Returns whether user presence has been requested.

 - `func replyUserPresence(<isPresent>)`

   - Responds whether a user is present or not.
   - `replyUserPresence(1);` is the equivalent of touching other security keys.

+- `func getRelyingPartyId()`

+  - Returns the rpId from FIDO spec during make credential and authenticate operations.

 ## Security Functions